KingsleyUsoroeno/EarniPay-Image-Search/README.md

 **Step 2:**

-Go to project root and execute the following command in console to get the required dependencies:
+Go to the project root directory and execute the following command in the console to get the required dependencies:

 ```
 flutter pub get